If you’re starting out on your budgeting journey: be prepared. There’s a big debate underway: the advantages and/or disadvantages of cash.

 Few things are as controversial in the budgeting world as the dispute over using cash versus cards to pay for purchases.
 Each side has its heavy-hitters, whether it’s Dave Ramsey proclaiming that cash is king, or Ramit Sethi who thinks you’d be foolish to miss out on the benefits of using credit cards.

 Using cash has undeniable benefits, especially if you’re a chronic over-spender.
-“When we’re targeting certain areas, we’re looking to have them feel that that purchase a little bit more,” says Steven Donovan, a financial coach with Even Steven Money who frequently helps clients take the first steps towards good money management.
+“When we’re targeting certain areas, we’re looking to have them feel that they purchase a little bit more,” says Steven Donovan, a financial coach with Even Steven Money who frequently helps clients take the first steps towards good money management.
 “That’s when I’m going to recommend cash.”

 Still, like everything else in life, there are disadvantages to cash — some you may not have thought of.